JessMelvilleGoodin/MilspoFAN-Map/README.md

         Recommendations
         MemberProfile
         MemberLocations -> MemberProfile
-        ArtisticDiscipline (constrained choices created only by superuser) Social Links
+        ArtisticDiscipline (constrained choices created only by superuser or hard-coded) Social Links
         Announcements

   Display MemberProfile and Recommendation:
     - ListView
     - Detail view for MemberProfile and Recommendation